NCAS-CMS/cf-python/docs/source/introduction.rst

 -----------------

-Powerful, flexible, and very simple to produce visualisations of field constructs are available with the `cfplot` package, that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).
+Powerful and flexible visualisations of field constructs are available with the `cfplot` package that is installed separately to `cf` (see http://ajheaps.github.io/cf-plot for details).

 See the `cfplot gallery